-“With the translucent pearls and the emerald slivers of chopped herb, it was joy to behold.
-She stayed like that for a few seconds, respectfully, with her spoon poised, then she took a first sip, quite slowly because it was very hot, She finished her plate religiously, closing her eyes between each spoonful” From the book…
+“With the translucent pearls and the Emerald slivers of chopped herb, it was a joy to behold.
+She stayed like that for a few seconds, respectfully, with her spoon poised, then she took the first sip, quite slowly because it was very hot, She finished her plate religiously, closing her eyes between each spoonful” From the book…

 Bon Appetit! 🙂